 Students in the class will be responsible for paying a \$25 lab fee for their class materials.

 Due to the nature of this course, students will be expected to put in extra time on projects and activities after school.
-A project final exam is required for this course.

 This hands-on film production course will allow students the opportunity to explore the field of film production.
 The course will be based on storytelling.
 Students will work on various length projects that will culminate on their own short film.
 Students are required to work collaboratively to produce their short film.
 Throughout the course, students will learn about the art of storytelling, editing techniques, unique camera work, audio creation and layering and lighting for location.
 This class will also watch portions of classic films to critique and dissect.
 Unique camera work, audio creation and layering and lighting for location.
-This class will also watch portions.
 This class will also watch portions of classic films to critique and dissect.